OPERATION STARFALL

 Prefab & Polish

-I worked on prefab adjustments and polish, ensuring animations, colliders, and logic worked smoothly together.
+I handled final prefab adjustments and collider setup.
+We made sure animations, collisions, and logic worked smoothly together.
 Collaboration across the dev team meant we frequently supported each other once our own user stories were complete.

 Octo Attacking: